Spanish Fairs: How to Celebrate Like Locals

 flamenco shop in malaga

-The only thing I was concerned about was how the heck I should mingle with a polka-dotted bright red dress without everybody staring at me as if I’d be a pink elephant.
+The only thing I was concerned about was how I should mingle with a polka-dotted bright red dress without everybody staring at me as if I were a pink elephant.

 But after a few chupitos (shots), you lose all your shyness!
-All the girls on the ferias try to stand out, so the motto for picking a dress is the brighter, the better!
+All the girls on the ferias try to stand out, so the motto for picking an Andalusian dress is the brighter, the better!

 2. Get the Spanish attitude!